opnfv/genesis/foreman/docs/src/installation-instructions.rst

 Install Bare Metal Jumphost
 ---------------------------

-1. If your Jumphost does not have CentOS 7 already on it, or you would like to do a fresh install, then download the Foreman/QuickStack bootable ISO here <ISO LINK>.
+1. If your Jumphost does not have CentOS 7 already on it, or you would like to do a fresh install, then download the Foreman/QuickStack bootable ISO <http://artifacts.opnfv.org/arno.2015.1.0/foreman/arno.2015.1.0.foreman.iso> here.

 2. Boot the ISO off of a USB or other installation media and walk through installing OPNFV CentOS 7.